Coping with Aggressive Behavior in the Classroom

 You must click SAVE before you write another essay or move on to another part of the course.

-You are required to write, in your own words, a summary on a total of three peer-reviewed or scholarly journal articles (one article per summation), written by an author with a Ph.D. on topics related to this course (blogs, abstracts, news articles or similar are not acceptable).
-You may choose your topics by entering any of the Key Words (click on the Key Words button) or any other words that pertain to the course, into a search engine of your choice (Bing, Google, Yahoo, etc.).
-Choose a total of three relevant articles and write a thorough summary of the information presented in each article (you must write a minimum of 200 words with a 400 word maximum per JAS).
-Be sure to provide the URL or the journal name, volume, date, and any other critical information to allow the instructor to access and review that article.
-Please note, the citation of your article will not count towards meeting your minimum word count.
+You are required to write, in your own words, a summary on a total of three peer-reviewed or scholarly journal articles (one article per JAS), written by an author with a Ph.D., Ed.D. or similar, on the topic outlined within each JAS section in the “Required Essays” portion of the course (blogs, abstracts, news articles, or similar are not acceptable).
+Your article choice must relate specifically to the discussion topic listed in each individual JAS.
+You will choose a total of three relevant articles (one article per JAS) and write a thorough summary of the information presented in each article (you must write a minimum of 200 words with a 400 word maximum per JAS).
+Be sure to provide the URL or the journal name, volume, date, and any other critical information to allow the facilitator to access and review each article.

 To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
 A writing program will automatically launch where you can write your summary.
 When you are ready to stop, click SAVE.
 Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.